 As our city continues to grow, it will be necessary to ensure that future development promotes a healthier, more liveable and sustainable urban environment, as well as to help adapt and mitigate the effects of climate change.

 Canberra's Living Infrastructure Plan, released in 2019, included actions to help the government plan, design, construct and manage our city in a way that values, incorporates and protects natural assets.
 We're progressing one of these actions through a variation to the Territory Plan (Variation 369) which seeks to strengthen our ‘living infrastructure’ by introducing rules relating to tree coverage for residential developments.

-Variation 369 will introduce new rules to require at least a 15% tree canopy coverage for multi-unit development in RZ1-2 zones, and a minimum 20% canopy cover for multi-unit development in RZ3-5 zones.
+Variation 369 introduces new rules to require at least a 15% tree canopy coverage for multi-unit development in RZ1-2 zones, and a minimum 20% canopy cover for multi-unit development in RZ3-5 zones.
 There are also requirements for tree canopy coverage on single dwelling blocks.

-This change to the Territory Plan will implement requirements for both single residential and multi-unit developments to have a certain level of canopy cover, which will contribute to the increase of tree canopy coverage across the city and provide more green space for Canberran’s to enjoy.
+This change to the Territory Plan implements requirements for both single residential and multi-unit developments to have a certain level of canopy cover, which will contribute to the increase of tree canopy coverage across the city and provide more natural space for Canberran’s to enjoy.

 To find out more, read the FAQs below or check out the Information Session Slides.